WordPress/gutenberg/docs/contributors/getting-started.md

 This will build Gutenberg, ready to be used as a WordPress plugin!

+`npm run build` is intended for one-off compilations of the project.
+If you're planning to do continued development in the source files, using `npm run dev` will most often be the better option.
+This will configure the build to avoid minifying the generated output, rebuild files automatically as they are changed in your working directory, and configure dependencies as running in a development environment so that useful warnings and errors are logged to your browser's developer console.

 If you don't have a local WordPress environment to load Gutenberg in, we can help get that up and running, too.

 ## Local Environment